-Mach2 will convert files in DXF, HPGL or JPEG format into G-code which will cut a representation of them.
+Mach3 will convert files in DXF, HPGL or JPEG format into G-code which will cut a representation of them.

-This is done using the File>Import DXF/BMP/JPG menu.
+This is done using the File>Import HPGL/BMP/JPG or the File>Import>DXF menu.
 Having chosen a file type you have to load the original file.
 You are prompted for parameters to define the conversion and feed and coolant commands to be included in the part program.
 You the import the data.
-Mach2 has to create a .TAP working file which contains the generated G-code, so you will be prompted by a file save dialog for a name and folder for this.
+Mach3 has to create a .TAP working file which contains the generated G-code, so you will be prompted by a file save dialog for a name and folder for this.